Creed (band): Legacy and reception

 Creed was one of the most commercially successful rock bands of the late 1990s and early 2000s.
 Their first three studio albums, My Own Prison, Human Clay, and Weathered, have all gone multi-platinum in the United States, selling six million, 11 million, and six million copies respectively.
 The band also won a Grammy Award for Best Rock Song for the song "With Arms Wide Open" in 2001.
+In 2011, Billboard ranked Creed as the 18th-best artist of the 2000s.
+Writers at 106.3 The Buzz consider Creed one of the "Big Four" of post-grunge.

 However, Creed has been negatively received by some professional critics, such as Robert Christgau.
 In 2013, readers of Rolling Stone magazine voted Creed the worst band of the 1990s.
-Jonah Weiner of Slate has tried to make the case that the band was "seriously underrated"; Joe Coscarelli of Mediaite countered that "most people hate Creed's combination of overwrought power-balladry and Christian-infused testosterone."
-In 2011, Billboard ranked Creed as the 18th-best artist of the 2000s.
+In 2023, Grunge stated the opinion that Creed were "one of the most hated bands in all of rock".
+Additionally, Creed has been referred to as a "butt rock" band.
+Jonah Weiner of Slate has argued the case that the band was "seriously underrated"; Joe Coscarelli of Mediaite countered that "most people hate Creed's combination of overwrought power-balladry and Christian-infused testosterone."

+Some have criticized Scott Stapp's singing style for what they perceive as his over-enunciation of lyrics.
+Stapp himself has stated that the criticism has helped him improve as an artist: "It's actually helped me as a singer because I've heard that and I've intentionally enunciated differently on different words and syllables.
+So thank you world, for pointing out a consistent pattern early in my 20s so I could evolve and grow as a singer.
+You made me better.
+Thank you."

+In the 2020s, Creed saw a resurgence in popularity which culminated in a reunion and sold-out shows between 2023-2026.
+Wired and Vice credited this renewed interest to a myriad of factors including nostalgia, 90s rock being in vogue at the time, a younger fan base, and social media memes.
+The band received a wave of positivity during this period, with Billboard stating, "Creed has suddenly never been cooler."

+In 2025, Ian Fountain of Cincinnati CityBeat said the band's music "still resonates decades later."